 We may seek or need to raise additional funds.
 Our ability to obtain financing for general corporate and commercial purposes or acquisitions depends on operating and financial performance and is also subject to prevailing economic conditions and to financial, business, and other factors beyond our control.
 We face the risk that we may not be able to access various capital sources, including investors, lenders, or suppliers.
-The global credit markets and the financial services industry continue to experience turnoil characterized by the bankruptcy, failure or sale of various businesses and institutions.
+The global credit markets and the financial services industry continue to experience turmoil characterized by the bankruptcy, failure or sale of various businesses and institutions.
 As a result of such disruption, our ability to raise capital may be severely restricted and the cost of raising capital through such markets or privately may increase significantly at a time when we would like, or need, to do so.
 Failure to access the equity or credit markets from any of these sources could have a material adverse effect on our business, financial condition, results of operations, and prospects.
 Any of these events could have an impact on our flexibility to fund our business operations, make capital expenditures, pursue additional expansion, or acquisition opportunities, or make another discretionary use of cash and could adversely impact our financial results.

-The uncertainty caused by the COVID-19 pandemic, inflation, the foreign and domestic government sanctions imposed on Russia as a result of its invasion of Ukraine, global supply chain disruptions have also caused greater volatility in the financial markets and the recent events involving the Federal Deposit Insurance Corporation's ("FDIC") decision to place Silicon Valley Bank ("SVB") and Signature Bank into receivership.
-A change or disruption in the global financial markets for any reason, including the COVID-19 pandemic or other adverse public health developments, may cause consumers, businesses, and governments to defer purchases in response to tighter credit, decreased cash availability and declining consumer confidence.
+The uncertainty caused by inflation, conflict, loss of life and disaster connected to ongoing armed conflicts between Ukraine and Russia in Europe and Israel and Hamas in the Middle East, and the foreign and domestic government sanctions imposed on Russia as a result of its invasion of Ukraine, and global supply chain disruptions have also caused greater volatility in the financial markets as well as the events involving the Federal Deposit Insurance Corporation's ("FDIC") decision to place Silicon Valley Bank ("SVB") and Signature Bank into receivership.
+A change or disruption in the global financial markets for any reason, including adverse public health developments, may cause consumers, businesses, and governments to defer purchases in response to tighter credit, decreased cash availability and declining consumer confidence.
 Accordingly, demand for our products could decrease and differ materially from current expectations.
 Further, some of our customers may require substantial financing in order to fund their operations and make purchases from us.
 The inability of these customers to obtain sufficient credit to finance purchases of our products and meet their payment obligations to us or possible insolvencies of our customers could result in decreased customer demand, an impaired ability for us to collect on outstanding accounts receivable, significant delays in accounts receivable payments, and significant write-offs of accounts receivable, each of which could adversely impact our financial results.